supwr/curriculo/README.md

 ### Latest projects:

-* Development of new features on Mobly's physical stores self-service system, initially as a sênior developer and later as a Tech Lead;
+* Development of new features on Mobly's physical stores self-service system, initially as a senior developer and later as a Tech Lead;
 * Backend development with Python(Flask, Pyramid) working for Anchor Loans;
 * Creation of a service that indexes content from news outlets and serves its content through an app.
 Project was accomplished using Python 3.7, Selenium, Ionic 3, MongoDB and Docker;
 * Creation of service that automates the access to a container health monitoring system.
 Project accomplished using Python 2.7, Selenium and MongoDB;